metason/SpatialReasoner/README.md

 - __calc__: calculate global variables in fact base
 - __map__: calculate values of object attributes
 - __produce__: create new spatial objects driven by their relations
+- __backtrace__: output spatial objects of operation some steps back in inference pipeline
 - __reload__: reload and output all spatial objects of fact base
 - __halt__: stop processing the inference pipeline (for debug purposes)
 - __log__: log the current status of the inference pipeline